 Again, ask what you can do to make the child more comfortable.
 Offer a short break or provide more space.

-- If the child seems volatile, but is still safe, provide a large enough physical space for them to be able to calm down.
+- seems volatile, but is still safe, provide a large enough physical space for them to be able to calm down.

-- If the child is getting distressed, consult your notes (if available) for information on how to best help them become calm.
+- is getting distressed, consult any notes for information on how to best help them become calm.

-- If the child is raging or experiencing overwhelming distress and this distress does not decrease with time, seek assistance from the child’s caregiver or support person or a qualified mental health practitioner.
+- rages or experiences overwhelming distress that does not decrease with time, seek assistance from the child’s caregiver, support person, or a qualified mental health practitioner.

 Keep these basics in mind when supporting children in distress: